 - Combine the cinnamon with your raw honey and consume twice a day until symptoms subside.

 5. Rinse Your Nose

 When you have a bad cold or flu, one of the most irritating symptoms can be blocked nasal passageways.
 You sound like you have cotton balls in there, and you become an open-mouth breather.
-And then all of that congestion only makes your headache worse. ne way to soothe these symptoms is to use a neti pot.
+And then all of that congestion only makes your headache worse.
+One way to soothe these symptoms is to use a Neti Pot.
 They look like a genie’s lamp, and you can find them in most drugstores now, though they’ve traditionally been used by Indian yogis.
 All you do is blend a saline solution in the pot and then pour it into your nose.
 It flows out the other side, carrying out bacteria, allergens, and other nasty stuff with it.
-Sounds kind of gross, but a neti pot is a great way to breathe cleaner during a cold or flu.
-And if you have seasonal allergies, a neti pot can help with those as well by rinsing the pollen out of your nasal passageways.
+Sounds kind of gross, but a Neti Pot is a great way to breathe cleaner during a cold or flu.
+And if you have seasonal allergies, a Neti Pot can help with those as well by rinsing the pollen out of your nasal passageways.